Long Island Basketball

 COMPLETE LIST AND SINGLE GAME LEADERS HERE

-LONG ISLAND NETS!!
+LONG ISLAND NETS

-USE COUPON CODE: LINETSBOGO
+USE SPECIAL DISCOUNT CODE: LINETSBOGO

-It's been tough on Long Island Nets fans and players this inaguaral season.
-The team has had to play all of its home games at the Barclay's Center, which granted is a beautiful arena and is easily accessed from the LIRR, but because so many events were already booked there, most of our Nets home games had to be scheduled for weekday afternoons and of course were played in front of small crowds.
-The good news is, a special home game has been scheduled at a nice 7:30 pm start time on Monday January 30th, and the Nets want to welcome everyone with open arms with a sneak preview of how things will be next season at the Coliseum.
-To start, there will be a Long Island high school GAME played beforehand, and best of all, prices to see both games will be set so that a family of 4 can all get very good seats for a grand total of just $60!!
-That's $60 for four people to see a professional basket game in a world class arena!

-EVEN BETTER NEWS: For this special night only, tickets will be two for the price of one, so pay only $30 for four good seats, or splurge and get four courtside seats for just $100!
+That's two good seats to a pro basketball game at a world class arena for $15!

 NASSAU COVERAGE